 About Us

-Just Waters: Thinking with Hydro-Social Relations for a More Just and Sustainable World is a project funded by the University of Manitoba’s IGNITE program and supported by the Centre for Human Rights Research.
+Just Waters: Thinking with Hydro-Social Relations for a More Just and Sustainable World is funded by the University of Manitoba’s IGNITE program and supported by the Centre for Human Rights Research.
 It is housed in St. John’s College.
 Created to shed critical light on the connections between water, injustice and broader struggles for a more just and sustainable world amid the climate crisis, Just Waters engages a holistic and interdisciplinary approach to research and knowledge mobilization.
 Central to this is the understanding of water as a living entity, not simply a resource for human use.

 Read More